VoidWitch/VoidWitch/README.md

 # Hi!

-I'm Linyue, a computer science graduate from Nanyang Technological University with a specialization in cybersecurity, with another 2nd major in business.
+I'm Linyue, a computer science graduate from Nanyang Technological University with a specialization in cybersecurity, and a 2nd major in business.

 <!--
 **VoidWitch/VoidWitch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.